Benjamin Riegel House: Restorations and Improvements

-History of Benjamin Riegel, Riegelsville, and the Benjamin Riegel House
+History

-Benjamin Riegel's association with the property began in 1822 when he purchased a sixty-nine acre parcel of land, formerly part of the Durham Tract.
+Benjamin Riegel's association with the property began in 1822 when he purchased a 69-acre parcel of land that was formerly part of the Durham Tract.
 The southeast corner bordered a small settlement called Riegel's Ferry and was across the Delaware River from a settlement called Musconetcong where Riegel was living at the time.

 Riegel was born on his father's farm in Northampton County, Pennsylvania, in 1792, a third generation Pennsylvania German.
-He joined the large movement of Germans from Bucks and Northampton Counties to New Jersey, purchasing a farm, and in 1823, purchasing a grist, saw, and oil mill complex in Musconetcong.
-Benjamin Riegel built several homes in Musconetcong and "was so prominent a figure in the advancement of the interests of the place that its name was changed to Riegelsville in his honor.
-Riegel moved back to Pennsylvania upon completion of his house in 1832.
-In that year, the settlement to become known as Riegelsville, PA consisted of a ferry landing and stone tavern house both operated by Riegel's uncle, Benjamin Riegel (designated "Farmer" in his lifetime to differentiate him from his nephew, the "Miller") and a small store house erected by Riegel to house products from his mills and to serve the growing river and canal trade.
+He joined the large movement of Germans from Buchs and Northampton counties in Pennsylvania and New Jersey, purchasing a farm, and in 1823, purchasing a grist, saw, and oil mill complex in Musconetcong.
+Riegel built several homes in Musconetcong and "was so prominent a figure in the advancement of the interests of the place that its name was changed to Riegelsville in his honor."

+Riegel moved back to Pennsylvania upon completion of the home's construction in 1832.
+The same year, the settlement was renamed Riegelsville in his honor.
+It consisted of a ferry landing and stone tavern house, both of which were operated by Riegel's uncle, Benjamin Riegel, a farmer.
+A small store house was erected by Riegel to house products from his mills and to serve the growing Delaware River and canal trade.

-Upon returning to Pennsylvania, Riegel continued to operate his New Jersey mill complex until its sale to his son in 1843.
-This mill supplied the wood for Riegel's house and subsequent construction in Riegelsville, Pennsylvania.
-Riegel also owned grist mills in Shimersville, Northampton County (from 1836 to 1842) and in Durham (from 1845 to 1855).
+After returning to Pennsylvania, Riegel continued operating his New Jersey mill complex until its sale to his son in 1843.
+The mill supplied wood for Riegel's house and sits subsequent construction in Riegelsville, Pennsylvania.
+Riegel also owned grist mills in present-day Lower Saucon Township, Pennsylvania from 1836 to 1842 and in Durham from 1845 to 1855.
 The Durham Mill and Furnace is listed on the National Register of Historic Places.